PennLINC/msdepression/index.md

 Valcarcel AM, Linn KA, Vandekar SN, Satterthwaite TD, Muschelli J, Calabresi PA, Pham DL, Martin ML, Shinohara RT.
 MIMoSA: An Automated Method for Intermodal Segmentation Analysis of Multiple Sclerosis Brain Lesions.
 J Neuroimaging.
 2018 Jul;28(4):389-398. [doi: 10.1111/jon.12506](https://pubmed.ncbi.nlm.nih.gov/29516669/).
 Epub 2018 Mar 8.
 PMID: 29516669; PMCID: PMC6030441.

 #### Streamline Filtering
+Streamline filtering is an interative process performed in DSI studio.
+For each individual, the MIMoSA binary map was considered a region of interest.
+For each of the 77 fascicles, streamlines that ran through the lesion were "filtered" or kept, whereas the fascicles that avoided the MIMoSA mask were eliminated.
+Streamlines that passed through the MIMoSA were then saved binary .nii files, where 1 indicated that disease was present in that voxel, and 0 indicated either 1) that fascicle did not cross through that voxel or there was no disease in it.

+I was then able to calculate the "volume" of the disease in a fascicle (i.e. volume of the streamlines that were affected) by summing the # of 1s in the map.
+At the end, each individual had 77 single values that represented the volume of affected streamlines within each fascicle.

+Full fascicle volumes were also calculated and saved as .niis.

 #### White matter depression network construction
+This network was made by [Shan Siddiqi et al., 2021 *Nature Human Behavior*](https://www.nature.com/articles/s41562-021-01161-1).

+I first thresholded the mask (3.09), binarized it and then used it as an ROI and calculated, per fascicle, the volume occupied by the fascicle that intersected with the depression mask using streamline filtering as above.
+The top 25% (top quartile), i.e. the top 25% of fascicles with the highest volume of network overlap were considered in the depression network.
+Everything outside of that was considered "non_depression" network.
+In total, 77 fascicles were evaluated.

 #### Main effect of Network, Diagnosis, and Diagnosis\*Network Analyses

 #### Individual Fascicle Analyses